 Structure, function, and evolution of the vertebrates with a focus on understanding major events in the history of vertebrate evolution and the integration of morphology with ecology, behavior and physiology.
-Overviews of major organs systems (bones, muscles, nervous, sensory and endocrine systems) and phenomena distinct to vertebrates are covered, including the transition water-to land and tetrapod feeding, communication, and locomotion, reproduction.
+Overviews of major organs systems (bones, muscles, nervous, sensory and endocrine systems) and phenomena distinct to vertebrates are covered, including the water-to land transition and tetrapod locomotion, feeding, communication, and reproduction.
 Detailed laboratory dissections using shark and cat.
-Prerequisite(s): BIOL 121,
+Prerequisite(s): BIOL 121, BIOL 122, CHEM 101 and PHYS 211